 7.3 Occurrence of Certain Events upon Termination.
 Upon the termination of this Agreement, other than at the end of the Term as provided elsewhere in this Agreement:

-(a) ECS shall assign to Customer, and Customer shall assume, all of ECS's rights and obligations under the Utility Power Agreement; provided that if ECS is the Defaulting Party Customer is not obligated to accept such assignment;
+(a) ECS shall assign to Customer, and Customer shall assume, all of ECS's rights and obligations under the Utility Power Agreement; provided that if ECS is the Defaulting Party, Customer is not obligated to accept such assignment;

 (b) Customer shall purchase the Interconnection Facilities for an amount equal to ECS's net book value.
 ECS and Customer agree to take such actions as are reasonably necessary or desirable to convey the Interconnection Facilities to Customer free of any liens or other encumbrances; and